yxlllc/DDSP-SVC/README.md

 Although the original synthesis quality of DDSP is not ideal (the original output can be heard in tensorboard while training), after using the pre-trained vocoder-based enhancer, the sound quality can reach a level close to SO-VITS-SVC.

 If the quality of the training data is very high, probably still Diff-SVC will have the highest sound quality.
+The demo outputs are in the `samples` folder,  and the related model checkpoint can be downloaded from the release page.

 ## 1. Installing the dependencies
 We recommend first installing PyTorch from the [**official website**](https://pytorch.org/), then run: